Skip to main content

 Subdomains are an additional level to a domain name.
 Meaning, you have to first have the domain name, and then add the subdomain as an additional location or page within that website.

 Let's say you own the domain: honeybook.com.
 You can create additional subdomains for your domain such as: blog.honeybook.com.
-Since you already own the domain honeybook.com, subdomains for the domain do not require any additional fees, and you can usually set them up fairly easily.
+Since you already own the domain honeybook.com, subdomains for the domain do not require any additional fees.

 CNAME record